VictorQian03/Microservitude/README.md

 pytest -q tests/integration
 ```

-Pytest is configured to discover tests in the `tests/` directory and runs quietly by default.
+Pytest is configured to discover tests in the `tests/` directory, runs quietly by default, and now emits a terminal coverage report for the `cost_estimator` package on every run.
+To disable coverage, pass `--no-cov`.
+For an HTML report, add `--cov-report=html` and open `htmlcov/index.html` after the run completes.

 ## Latency Benchmarks